lkesteloot/unsong/unsong-2.md

 It was the height of his power, the age when he held sway over the whole American West and parts of Mexico.
 His ambitions soared to the conquest of Hell itself, to break the power of the Devil and release his victims from their eternal torture.
 But defeating Hell would take more than mortal weapons.
 It would take the Shem haMephorash, the true explicit Name of God, the Name which allowed the speaker to destroy and remake worlds.
 It was the Name that God had spoken during the Creation, the Name that would blare from the Last Trumpet, the Name about which Khayyam had written:

-[blockquote]Ah Love! could thou and I with Fate conspire<br/>
+[blockquote]
-To grasp this sorry Scheme of Things entire,<br/>
+   /Ah Love! could thou and I with Fate conspire
-Would not we shatter it to bits—and then<br/>
+   /To grasp this sorry Scheme of Things entire, /Would not we shatter it to bits—and then
-Re-mould it nearer to the Heart’s Desire!
+   /Re-mould it nearer to the Heart’s Desire!
 [/blockquote]

 But it was also unplumbable by mortal cleverness.
 The only way to learn it was from the lips of God Himself.